AdobeDocs/experience-manager-65.it-IT/help/sites-deploying/sites-repository-restructuring-in-aem-6-5.md

 ---
-title: Ristrutturazione dell’archivio siti in AEM 6.5
+title: Ristrutturazione dell’archivio Sites in AEM 6.5
 seo-title: Sites Repository Restructuring in AEM 6.5
 description: Scopri come apportare le modifiche necessarie per migrare alla nuova struttura dell’archivio in AEM 6.5 per Sites.
 seo-description: Learn how to make the necessary changes in order to migrate to the new repository structure in AEM 6.5 for Sites.